Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Filament Finder

-Starting from the debiased polarized intensity maps obtained as described in section~\ref{sec:02,sub:03}, we generate two bandpass-filtered maps $P^{20\text{-}50}$ and $P^{15\text{-}20}$, applying the filter in equation~\ref{filter}, where the superscripts correspond to the applied multipole ranges.
-We first mask the bright point sources, both Galactic and extragalactic, which could bias our algorithm.
-We use the mask derived for the \textit{Planck} PR4 SEVEM component separation pipeline which includes all the point sources that have polarization detection significance levels of 99\% or more in the 30~GHz polarized map \cite{Npipe, Argueso2009, Lopez2006}.
-We then apply a further mask to the bandpass-filtered maps.
-For $P^{20\text{-}50}$, we mask all the pixels at latitude $|b|<3^\circ$, in order to remove the complex Galactic plane.
-For $P^{15\text{-}20}$, we mask the brightest 30\% sky fraction, in order to focus our study on the diffuse area, thus excluding the Galactic plane, the NPS and the Southern Fan regions.
 After applying the filament finder algorithm to the two bandpass-filtered maps, we merge the two sets of results into one template, smooth it by $3^\circ$ and apply the criteria of minimal length as described in section~\ref{sec:03,sub:01}.
 The filament templates determined independently from the \textit{WMAP} K-band and \textit{Planck} 30~GHz data are shown in figure~\ref{fig:filWP}.
 The \textit{WMAP} results reveal more compact and elongated structures than for \textit{Planck}, indicating that the finder algorithm performs better when applied to the data with brighter synchrotron emission.
 However, several similar structures are detected in the same areas of the sky in both maps.
 The agreement between the independent results corroborates the validity of the algorithm and supports the existence of the filaments as real emission, and not due to noise or systematic effects.
 In appendix~\ref{sec:a02,sub:01}, we explore the accuracy and limits of the filament finder algorithm, testing our method with toy filamentary foreground models.